 Since this is a skip-the-line Terror House ticket, you can avoid lines at the ticket count.

-Before you arrive at the museum, the tour starts with a walking tour of ‘Communist Budapest’.
+Before you arrive at the museum, the tour starts with a walking tour of ‘Communist Budapest.’

 Immerse yourself in the history of communist Budapest with a guide-led tour of Soviet monuments and victim memorials.

-You will also have an admission ticket to the Budapest Retro Center, where you will find a unique collection that features thousands of artefacts from the 1960s to 1980s during a one-hour guided tour.
+You will also have an admission ticket to the Budapest Retro Center, where you will find a unique collection that features thousands of artifacts from the 1960s to 1980s during a one-hour guided tour.

 You will receive the House of Museum tickets from your tour guide just before your tour starts.